 PDF download Download Article

-1. Black Luster Soldier is on this “cool” list for its absolutely out-of-this-world ATK (3,000) and impressive Defense score (2,500).
+1. Black Luster Soldier definitely has a spot on the cool list, says Wu.[23]
+It has an absolutely out-of-this-world ATK (3,000) and impressive Defense score (2,500).
 Simply put, it’s one of the strongest cards a duelist can play!
 Interestingly, the Black Luster Soldier used to be categorized as a Normal Monster before making the change to Ritual Monster in 2004; since then, an entire archetype has been developed based on that one card.

 • Card type: Monster (Warrior/Ritual)